alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 This step allows the locale (country code) to be pushed from the local AD to the Azure Active Directory.

 1. Update the AAD rules
-    - Open Powershell (within the SHM DC) as an administrator
+    - Open Powershell (on the SHM DC) as an administrator
     - Run `C:\Installation\UpdateAADSyncRule.ps1`